-- · Keep unit away from any indoor steam or excessive heat. - · No obstacles should be placed around unit. - Condensation drain (Leakage piping) should be routed away from the unit. - Do not install near doorway. - Clearance gap between any wall or enclosure and the left or right side of the unit must be greater than 4 inches. - From the top of the unit to the ceiling there must be greater than 5 or 8 inches of clearance (depending on indoor unit model). - Unit should be at least 6.5 feet from the floor for adequate clearance.
+- · Keep unit away from any indoor steam or excessive heat. - · No obstacles should be placed around unit. - · Condensation drain (Leakage piping) should be routed away from the unit. - O Do not install near doorway. - · Clearance gap between any wall or enclosure and the left or right side of the unit must be greater than 4 inches. - From the top of the unit to the ceiling there must be greater than 8 inches of clearance. - Unit should be at least 6.5 feet from the floor for adequate clearance.